yshui/runa-adventure/src/variance-p1.md

 When we call `t.lock()`, the compiler must figure out a lifetime to assign to `'a`.
 This lifetime is used in the return type `Self::Guard<'a>`, and all the compiler know about `Self::Guard<'a>` is that it implements `Locked<'a>`. `Locked<'a>` is a trait, which means it is invariant w.r.t lifetime `'a`.
 (If you don't know what variance is, see [here](https://doc.rust-lang.org/reference/subtyping.html), and [here](https://doc.rust-lang.org/nomicon/subtyping.html).)

-And here lies the problem, the compiler doesn't have the flexibility to lengthen or shorten this lifetime, so it use `'a` from `&'a self` as is.
-In the context of our function `test`:
+And here lies the problem, in the context of our function `test`:

 ```rust
 fn test<'lifetime_of_t, T: Lockable>(t: &'lifetime_of_t T) {